wtraylor/modular_megafauna_model/docs/model.md

 conceptual shortcomings and difficulties in practical methodology are summarized by Birkett & de Lange (2001) \cite birkett2001limitations.

-The diagram on the energy household shows how energy from the forage is used by an herbivore: **Gross energy** (GE) is the heat that could be produced from complete combustion of the feedstuff.
+The diagram on the energy budget shows how energy from the forage is used by an herbivore: **Gross energy** (GE) is the heat that could be produced from complete combustion of the feedstuff.
 From that, the part which is not excreted in feces is the **digestible energy** (DE).
 Some proportion of it is then lost